 Figure 2.
 Adoption of amendments to a Manual by simple (fast-track) procedure

-4. STANDARD (ADOPTION OF AMENDMENTS BETWEEN SESSIONS) PROCEDURE
+4. STANDARD (ADOPTION OF AMENDMENTS BETWEEN CBS INFCOM SESSIONS) PROCEDURE [Hong Kong, China]

 4.1 Scope

 The standard (adoption of amendments between CBS INFCOM sessions) procedure shall be used for changes that have an operational impact on those Members who do not wish to exploit the change, but that have only minor financial impact, or that are required to implement changes in the Technical Regulations (WMO-No. 49), Volume II – Meteorological Service for International Air Navigation.